RANDA MIRZA – Grant to a photographer from a Southern territory (Africa, Caribbean, South East Asia, Latin America, Middle East)

 BEIRUTOPIA is a visual essay on the socio-political and urban transformation of Beirut, the different phases of brutal change of this capital city since the civil war, and its multiple faces and stories.
 This first biographical monograph by Lebanese photographer Randa Mirza brings together several photographic works begun in the early 2000s and spans two decades.

-This project will be published by Le Bec en l’air.
+This project is published by Le Bec en l’air.

 Grant to a French photographer or a photographer living in France